engr101staff/engr101matlab/_sources/intro_to_matlab/main.rst

 Debugging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the process of implementing algorithms, sometimes we make coding mistakes; these mistakes are called **bugs**.
 A bug is anything that causes a program to not implement an algorithm correctly.
-Some common bugs are:

-* Mistyping a variable name
-* Typing the wrong number
-* Telling the computer to do one thing when you *really* meant that it should do a different thing
-* ... and many more!

-**Debugging** is the process we use to narrow down where in our program a bug occurs and then correct the bug.
+Some common bugs are mistyping a variable name, typing the wrong number, or telling the computer to do one thing when you *really* meant that it should do a different thing. **Debugging** is the process we use to narrow down where in our program a bug occurs and then correct the bug.

 .. admonition:: Did you know?